chum9625/chum9625/README.md

 ## 🐾 Hi there, I'm Syusey

 - One good deed a day.🌹 || One push a day.🌍
-- I'm learning web development.
+- 😄　I'm learning web development.
+- 🤔 I'm always thinking about improving work efficiency.

 ### ⚙ Frequently used tools